PARENTING TO AWAKENING Parenting as a Pathway to Presence

-Joyce Lyke is one of the ‘long time’ presenting teachers in the Ridhwan School, home of the Diamond Approach.
+Joyce Lyke was one of the ‘long time’ presenting teachers in the Ridhwan School, home of the Diamond Approach.
 The Diamond Approach is a contemporary spiritual path developed for those living in today’s world.
 The path incorporates modern psychological insights with ancient spiritual practices creating a very effective path for inner-realization.
-Joyce has taught on-going D.A. groups for 30 years in the U.S., British Columbia, the United Kingdom, and Europe.
+Joyce taught ongoing D.A. groups for 30 years in the U.S., British Columbia, the United Kingdom, and Europe.

 Prior to her 35 years as a Ridhwan student, she lived and worked at Esalen Institute in Big Sur, California.
 During those 15 years, she trained in Gestalt Awareness Practice, deep tissue bodywork, somatic psychology, early childhood development, and various cutting edge movement practices.